The Complete Book of American Muscle Supercars

 The real heroes behind the Muscle Car era wore names like Royal Bobcat, Shelby, Baldwin-Motion, Yenko, Nickey, and COPO.
 These names produced the nastiest performance cars the world has ever known.

 The Complete Book of American Muscle Supercars is the story of those infamous cars and their reach that has stretched across decades to produce modern cars even more capable than they were.
-Written by author Tom Glatch and beautifully illustrated throughout, this is book is both packed with information and a wonderful addition to any enthusiast's library.
+Written by author Tom Glatch and beautifully illustrated throughout, this book is both packed with information and a wonderful addition to any enthusiast's library.
 Read on for a chapter by chapter review.

 Chapter 1: Royal Pontiac: Superstar Pioneer

 The story goes that the Pontiac GTO created the Muscle Car era.
 Although that is mighty debatable, it was the first car to wear the name.
 That said, the car that spawned the rowdiest time in performance history wasn't the GTO you could go down and buy from a dealership.
 It was a GTO specially – and secretly – modified with a hopped-up 421 in place of the factory 389.
 That car was put together by a Royal Oak, Michigan dealership, Royal Pontiac, especially for an article in Car and Driver.
 Chapter 1 covers that story and more, which is at ground zero of the Muscle Car era.